-Applications will be considered in the order they are received.
-Applications must include:
+- Applications will be considered in the order they are received.
+With the application, please provide:

-- Once DOEE has approved the application, homeowners must use a contractor from the Approved List.
+- Once DOEE has approved an application, the homeowner must select a contractor from the Approved Contractors List.

-- Contractor must provide a completed Cost Proposal form to the homeowner with proper documentation.
+- The contractor must provide the homeowner a completed Cost Proposal form and proper documentation.
 This includes:

 - proposed construction methods